-- The Regional Dialogue contract requires all resources greater than 200 kW nameplate to be listed in Exhibit A of the contract - They must be metered with data accessible to BPA - This allows enforcement of the 'Take-or-Pay' concept - The Regional Dialogue Power Sales Contracts and Transmission Contracts have similar size thresholds for resources to be included in the contracts.
-Thresholds provide Bonneville resource visibility and certainty for serving customers loads. - Under Provider of Choice, BPA will track resources greater than 1 MW in Exhibit A. Transmission contract requirements will remain the same.
-No further implementation details are necessary and will move to contract redlines.
+- They must be metered with data accessible to BPA. - This allows enforcement of the 'Take-or-Pay' concept. - The Power Sales Contracts and Transmission Contracts have similar size thresholds for resources to be included in the contracts. - 200 kW Threshold - BPA Power believed 200 kW was the minimum threshold to provide BPA resource visibility and certainty for serving customer loads.